 We discovered that SEO was on the safe side, but not for long.
 We can still use our SEO and digital marketing knowledge as the voice revolution might be close but not yet underway.

-When asking a question in your article, try to respond to it in a full sentence, giving a specific response and make it easy to skim.
+When asking a question in your article, try to respond to it in a full sentence, giving a specific response, make it easy to skim and invest in building trust.
 Try using a conversational tone in your content and optimize for long phrases or even questions.
-Keyword tool has an option which allows you to receive a recommendation based on your search terms.
+Keyword tool has an option that allows you to receive a recommendation based on your search terms.
 And you can choose to see all the questions and the metrics attached to them.

 Some other thing you should do is optimizing for local searches since they started to take a hike in searches.
 As you could see from our study on voice search, there were a lot of “near me” searches.